Signed in as:

 We have been through the whole process of grieving loved ones, and it can come with a multitude of emotions that come with grieving.
 I know for us working at something and creating something tangible that we could hold onto, helped us and many others through the process.

-The Star Valley Ridge Riders is a group of dedicated individuals who create the venue for the RMSHA circuit; where we are racing snowmobiles in a hill climb here in beautiful Afton Wyoming.
-Nick was a wonderful individual with a big smile, all the time, that almost matched his height.
+The Star Valley Ridge Riders are a group of dedicated individuals who create the venue for the RMSHA circuit of snowmobile hill climb races each year in beautiful Afton Wyoming.
+Nick Bringhurst was a wonderful individual who always had a smile so big it that almost matched his height.
 He has been a key player of the group always showing up to be hill help.

-Unfortunately he was involved in an avalanche accident this season.
-He loved the outdoors.
+This season, Nick was involved in an avalanche accident in the Wyoming mountains he loved.
 He will be missed immensely.
-Words will never be able to express how precious our life is here on this earth.
+Words will never be able express how precious our life is here on this earth.
+If you would like know more about Nick, you can read about his life in his obituary. (https://www.wheelermortuaries.com/obituaries/nicholas-bringhurst.)

-He always wore an orange beanie to the hillclimb, we saw it fitting to order these beanies in orange and worked with a few key players to give us inspiration behind the patch.
+As Nick always wore and orange beanie to the hill climbs, we saw it fitting to order these beanies in orange and worked with a few key players to give us inspiration behind the design of the commemorative patch.

 I personally know how much of a blessing it was to work through this exact process and the healing it brought to me.